guyavrah1986/dnsSniffer/README.md

 # dnsSniffer
-Linux based that utilizes the libpcap library to sniff DNS response and maintain "in house DB" of addresses it encountered in the sniffed packets.
+Linux based C application that utilizes the `libpcap` library to sniff DNS response packets and maintain "in house DB" of addresses for domains it encountered in the sniffed packets.

 # Research notes:
 - During the research phase several libraries to capture packets were encountered (such as DPDK).
 For ease of deployment